 We assign a standalone bank financial strength rating (BFSR) of C to BCV, equivalent to a BCA of a3.
-The rating reflects BCV's (1) significant role within the canton's economy; (2) improved and high-quality capitalisation with a Tier 1 ratio of 17.8% and a total capital ratio of 17.9% as of end-June 2013; and (3) ability to generate sufficient profits in order to cover both expected losses and a relatively high share of unexpected losses without compromising its franchise stability.
+The rating reflects BCV's (1) significant role within the canton's economy; (2) improved and high-quality capitalisation with a Tier 1 ratio of 17.8% and a total capital ratio of 17.9% as of year-end 2013; and (3) ability to generate sufficient profits in order to cover both expected losses and a relatively high share of unexpected losses without compromising its franchise stability.

-However, the rating also reflects BCV's (1) very high concentration in the Canton of Vaud, including large exposures to the region's residential real-estate markets which recently experienced above-Swiss-average price inflation; and (2) higher operational and reputational risks inherent in its private banking business.
+However, the rating also reflects BCV's (1) very high concentration in the Canton of Vaud, including relatively large exposures to the region's real-estate markets which experienced above-Swiss-average price inflation between 2000 and 2012; and (2) higher operational and reputational risks inherent in its private banking business due to abundant regulatory changes.